keszocze/tinyqv-fibRNG-peripheral/docs/info.md

 Peripheral index: nn

-## What it does: Generating Random Numbers
+## What it does: Generating (Pseudo-)Random Numbers

-*FibRNG* is a reconfigurable Random Number Generator (RNG) that generates random bits by via a Fibonacci Linear-Feebdack Shift Registers (LFSR) (see [Wikipedia](https://en.wikipedia.org/wiki/Linear-feedback_shift_register) for a detailed description).
+*FibRNG* is a reconfigurable (Pseudo) Random Number Generator (RNG) that generates random bits by via a Fibonacci Linear-Feebdack Shift Registers (LFSR) (see [Wikipedia](https://en.wikipedia.org/wiki/Linear-feedback_shift_register) for a detailed description).
 For this, it stores two bit-vectors.
 The first one ($r$) stores the random bit string and the other one ($t$) stores the *taps*, i.e., the bit indices in $r$ that are using to compute the next bit.
 In each step, this new random bit $b$ is determined by computing
 $$b=\bigoplus\limits_{i=1}^{n} r_i \wedge t_i.$$
 The vector $r$ is then updated by shifting in the new bit $b$ from the left, dropping the last bit to the right.